Generalized Bergman kernels on symplectic manifolds of bounded geometry: Introduction

 Here $d(x,x^\prime)$ is the geodesic distance and $|P_p(x, x^\prime)|_{\mathscr{C}^k}$ denotes the pointwise $\mathscr{C}^k$-seminorm of the section $P_p$ at a point $(x, x^\prime)\in X\times X$, which is the sum of the norms induced by $h^L, h^E$ and $g^{TX}$ of the derivatives up to order $k$ of $P_p$ with respect to the connection $\nabla^{L^p\otimes E}$ and the Levi-Civita connection $\nabla^{TX}$ evaluated at $(x, x^\prime)$.

 For the Bergman kernel of the spin$^c$ Dirac operator associated to a positive line bundle on a symplectic manifold of bounded geometry, the same type of exponential estimate is proved in \cite[Theorem 1]{ma-ma15} (see also the references therein for the previous results).
 In \cite{ma-ma15}, the authors use the methods of \cite{DLM04a,MM07,ma-ma08} based on the spectral gap property of the spin$^c$ Dirac operator, finite propagation speed arguments for the wave equation, the heat semigroup and rescaling of the spin$^c$ Dirac operator near the diagonal, which is inspired by the analytic localization technique of Bismut-Lebeau \cite{BL}.
 It is important in \cite{ma-ma15} that the eigenvalues of the associated Laplacian are either $0$ or tend to $+\infty$.
 In the current situation, the renormalized Bochner-Laplacian has possibly different bounded eigenvalues, which makes difficult to use the heat semigroup technique.
 So we replace the heat semigroup technique by a different approach, which was developed by the first author in \cite{bergman}: We follow essentially the general strategy of \cite{DLM04a,MM07,ma-ma08} but use weighted estimates with appropriate exponential weights as in \cite{Kor91} instead of the use of the heat semigroup and finite propagation speed arguments.
+In \cite{Kor18}, this approach is used to prove asymptotic decay of order $\mathcal O(e^{-c\sqrt{p}})$ for eigenfunctions of a self-adjoint Toeplitz operator with discrete wells associated with the renormalized Bochner-Laplacian in the classically forbidden region.

-As an application of our proof of Theorem~\ref{t:mainPp}, we obtain the relation between the generalized Bergman kernel on a Galois covering of a compact symplectic manifold and the generalized Bergman kernel on the base as an analogue of \cite[Theorem 2]{ma-ma15} for the Bergman kernel of the spin$^c$ Dirac operator.
+As an application of our proof of Theorem~\ref{t:mainPp}, we obtain the relation between the generalized Bergman kernel on a Galois covering of a compact symplectic manifold and the generalized Bergman kernel on the base as an analog of \cite[Theorem 2]{ma-ma15} for the Bergman kernel of the spin$^c$ Dirac operator.

 \begin{thm} Let $(X, \omega)$ be a compact symplectic manifold.
 Let $(L,\nabla^L, h^L)$, $(E, \nabla^E, h^E)$, $g^{TX}$ be given as above.
 Consider a Galois covering $\pi : \widetilde X\to X$ and let $\Gamma$ be the group of deck transformations.
 Denote by $\widetilde \omega$, $(\widetilde L,\nabla^{\widetilde L}, h^{\widetilde L})$, $(\widetilde E, \nabla^{\widetilde E}, h^{\widetilde E})$, $g^{T\widetilde X}$ be the lifts of the above data to $\widetilde X$.
 Let $\widetilde \Delta_p$ be the renormalized Bochner-Laplacian acting on $\mathscr{C}^\infty(\widetilde X, \widetilde L^p\otimes \widetilde E)$ and $\widetilde P_{p}(\cdot,\cdot)$ be the generalized Bergman kernel of $\widetilde \Delta_p$.
 There exists $p_1\in \mathbb N$ such that for any $p>p_1$ we have for any $x,x^\prime\in \widetilde X$,